What works and what you should think about for your festively frosty winter wedding day!

 This beautiful mocha colored gown is from the Tara Keely line – designed by Lazaro.
 The chunky lace on the bodice is offset by a skirt of soft organza.

-With a plunging neckline and open back, this dramatic gown is not for the feint of heart.
+With a plunging neckline and open back, this dramatic gown is not for the faint of heart.

 Most people prefer full color photos but I have to admit that I am a sucker for a good black-and-white!
 I love the details and contrast that you pick up in a colorless image.
 But, these photos are absolutely gorgeous no matter the color.